 An alternative would be to try a yoga mat.
 They are often thin but are usually quite heavy.
 However, George Cave sent me a link to the Nike Fundamental yoga mat which claims to weigh just 82g.
-Neither of us have bought one to weigh ourselves but, if true, it would be an excellent solution.
+However, I have since been told that it actually weighs closer to 400g (see comments below) so the search continues.

 In summary, your options are: